robot-rumble/docs/source/index.rst

 .. image:: _static/grid.png

-Every robot starts out with **5 HP**, and attacks do **1 damage** (even in the case of friendly fire!).
-If a robot moves into a wall, into another robot, or into the same location as another robot, it will forfeit its turn.
-There is no collateral damage in this game.
+Every robot starts out with **5 HP**, and attacks do **1 damage**.
+There is no collateral damage, but there is friendly fire.
+If more than one robot moves into the same location, priority is given in a clockwise order starting from the North.

 If you have more robots in the arena after **100** turns, you win!